dairycultist/syrup-and-sugar/README.md

 actually implementing it.

-Unique(ish) magical overworld and nether biomes that are the exclusive source of new materials used to make magical weapons/accessories (lots of inspiration taken from the Aether).
+Unique(ish) magical overworld and nether biomes that are the exclusive source of new materials used to make magical weapons/accessories (lots of inspiration taken from the Aether), but also filled with new dangerous mobs.

 ### Mod Details